Sscanlon-20/assignment-1-react/movies/README.md

 [ List the __new routes__ supported by your app and state the associated page.]

-+ /movies/:watchlist - displays list of movies the user want to watch
++ /movies/watchlist - displays list of movies the user want to watch
 + /movies/topRated - displays list of top rated movies
-+ /blogs/:id/comments - detail view of a particular blog and its comments.
++
-+ etc.
++

 [If relevant, state what aspects of your app are protected (i.e. require authentication) and what is public.]

+N/A

 ## Independent learning (If relevant).